 Order fulfillment process is one of the most important aspects of running a successful business.
 Which means, an order management specialist plays a crucial role in helping a business succeed.
 So, it's no wonder that more people than ever are interested in becoming one.

 Read on to get a look at the average order management specialist salary and their job responsibilities.
 Then, we'll give you some tips on how you can tailor your resume to get hired.

 What Is an Order Management Specialist?

 An order management specialist is an eCommerce fulfillment team member who manages all aspects of the order fulfillment process.
-They are a valuable part of the warehouse team and are ultimately responsible for getting accurate orders shipped quickly, often relying on an order management system and online marketplace data to get the job done.
+They are a valuable part of the warehouse team and are ultimately responsible for getting accurate orders shipped quickly, often relying on an order management system, online marketplace data, and/or a multichannel order management platform to get the job done.

 Luckily, BlueCart eCommerce is a user-friendly, all-in-one platform that users of all experience levels can pick up.
 It's a great tool for order management specialists that can be integrated with most order management systems.
 It even comes with Shippo integration out of the box.